ZolManStaff/BOFAMET_STEALER/README.md

 ![LOGO Screenshot](https://raw.githubusercontent.com/ZolManStaff/BOFAMET_STEALER/refs/heads/main/Gallery/photo_2025-06-22_19-48-33.jpg)

+NEWS FOR THE NEXT UPDATE: It is planned to transfer the main code of the malware to GoLang or some other lower-level language

 # BOFAMET – Stealer

 BOFAMET is a comprehensive solution for collecting data from target systems, consisting of a collector module (stealer) and a centralized command and control (C2) server.
 The collector, written in Python, is compiled into a standalone Windows executable, and the collected data is transmitted to the C2 server, developed using FastAPI.